Crazelu/steganograph/README.md

 # steganograph

 ***
-steganograph is a purely Dart package which supports hiding mesages and files in images with an option to encrypt embedded data for more security.
+Steganograph is a pure Dart steganography package which supports hiding mesages and files in images with an option to encrypt embedded secrets for more security.

 ## Install 🚀